xanderlent/intel-npu-highlevel-rpms/README.md

     native library object as a python module.
 Maybe that needs to move to lib, lib64, or libexec for the package?
   - Even worse, their OS detection doesn't handle all the prebuilt distros...
 Oh because only some have NPU support.
 Sigh.
   - Should probably suggest USE\_SYSTEM\_OPENVINO or something as a fallback upstream.
 - On OpenVINO, the good news is that Fedora 42+ packages OpenVINO.
-The bad news is it doesn't yet come with the NPU components.
-  - This means that I can build intel-npu-acceleration-library but it can't use the NPU?
-- Apparently Fedora 42+ isn't yet packaging numpy v1, so builds of python-neural-compressor are failing in rawhide?
-  - Not sure if this is another temporary rawhide fail or something permanent, since other numpy-based packages built in the past?
-  - maybe those have multiple paths for v1/v2 though
-  - seems like the numpy v2 transition is generally a big deal
+- Numpy v2 is backwards-compatible with numpy v1, so not a big issue, just need to fix packages that specify one or the other.
 - a lot of packages need their licenses fixed up to be SPDX
 - most of my packages don't correctly annotate licenses, docs, test data, etc right now
 - I may need to manually specify deps on packages outside of the python ones?